-Connect Jira with all of your tools to help scale DevOps
+Connect Jira, on-prem or cloud, with all of your tools to help scale DevOps

 Common artifacts flowing in integrations include: Story, Bug, Issue, Epic, Sub-task, Custom Issue, and Custom Sub-task.